Anny spends most of her time on Netflix unearthing an unhealthy number of Kdramas to watch during her free time.

 In 2019-2020, Korean culture and K-pop have experienced a tremendous increase in their fanbase from all parts of the world.
 Its variety of genres and themes have seized the attention of people who had once given up on television shows.
 The Korean drama trend has once again been reinvigorated, but for some, it has always been there.
 With Netflix showcasing many top-notch productions with stellar casting, here are the best five.

 This series is a hauntingly beautiful tale of fragments of love and friendship finally piecing together.
 This hidden gem is well crafted with an outstanding cast that manages to perfectly execute unique concepts.

-The drama takes place in two periods: the present day and the historical time period of the 1930s, when Korea was occupied by the Japanese forces.
+The drama takes place in two periods: the present day and the historical period of the 1930s when Korea was occupied by the Japanese forces.
 The story begins with Han Se Joo (Yoo Ah In), a renowned novelist who is experiencing a serious case of a writer’s block, coming across a mysterious typewriter that he immediately connects to.
 This antique eventually allows him to meet his life-long fan, Jeon Seol (Im Soo Jung), and the integral ghostwriter Yoo Jin Oh (Go Kyung Pyo).
 Together, the slow-burn drama seamlessly weaves the various snippets of their past lives and present day events together in a masterful way that tugs our heartstrings.

 4. Itaewon Class